20 Reasons Maui Is the Best Hawaiian Island

 Gaze over the edge of the world’s tallest sea cliffs

 Rugged Molokai is known for its great horseback riding, lack of crowds, and amazing topography, including the towering sea cliffs in remote Kalaupapa National Historical Park on the north side of the island.
+If beaches are more your speed, check out the 25 best beaches in America to hit this summer.

 Drive the iconic road to Hana